Birchfield v. North Dakota Case Brief

 Frequently Asked Questions

-Does Birchfield mean police never need a warrant for breath tests after a DUI arrest?
+Do police need a warrant for a blood draw after a DUI arrest?

-Can a state criminalize refusal to take a chemical test?
+May a state criminalize refusal to submit to chemical testing?

 Conclusion